 Safe, effective, affordable

-Designed from the ground up, two decades of advanced imaging experience lie behind our patented Standing Equine Leg CT (slCT) scanner for horses.
+Two decades of advanced imaging experience lie behind Vision CT – our patented standing leg CT scanner for horses.
 This innovative modality, from the pioneers in Standing Equine MRI, delivers safe, effective and affordable advanced imaging for your practice.

 Step up to another level in everyday lameness diagnosis.